Dr Lisa Smith

 Research interests

 I remain interested in diverse areas of plant molecular biology such as natural variation, epigenetics and transposable elements.
-Together with Jurriaan Ton and Stephen Rolfe’s labs and external collaborators, I am studying the long-term effects of biotic stress on heritable variations, and the potential to use transgenerational inherited resistance to make better crops.
+Together with Jurriaan Ton and Stephen Rolfe’s labs and external collaborators, I study the long-term effects of biotic stress on heritable variations, and the potential to use transgenerational inherited resistance to make better crops.

 Publications